MitchellGleason/Final-Project/README.md

  - train the model (passing on Feature variables to train model)
  -  make predictions (predicting Target variable (total sales or Operating Margin))

+Multiple Linear Regression:
+- Input Data:
+	- Total daily income per state
+	- Date
+- Output Data:
+	- Prediction of future daily income per state

+Unsupervised Machine Learning Clustering:
+- Input Data:
+	- Dimensionality reduction/scaling of demographic data (per state and province)
+- Output Data:
+	- Categorized groupings of similar states/provinces

 ## Tableau Visualization

-After analysing Adidas Sales Data, few visualizations have been created using Tableau.csv file:
+After analysing US Adidas Sales Data, few visualizations have been created using Tableau.csv file.
+Here is a [link]() to Tableau Public which has few worksheets regarding data analysis.
+- Number of Sales data has been plotted against each retailer to analyse which retailer has the highest number of sales, and it is found that Foot Locker has the highest number[Number of Sales]().